fobnail/docs/docs/preparation_for_tests.md

     A message `Token provisioning complete` should appear on the CoAP server.
     Note that provisioning token won't work when the token is already provisioned.
-To unprovisioning the token removes the `flash.bin` file from the `fobnail/target` directory.
+To unprovision the token remove the `flash.bin` file from the `fobnail/target` directory.

 ## Testing environment